LiveJournal

-LiveJournal (Живой Журнал), stylised as LiVEJOURNAL, is a Russian-owned social networking service where users can keep a blog, journal, or diary.
+LiveJournal (Живой Журнал), formerly stylised as LiVEJOURNAL, is a Russian-owned social networking service where users can keep a blog, journal, or diary.
 American programmer Brad Fitzpatrick started LiveJournal on April 15, 1999, as a way of keeping his high school friends updated on his activities.
 In January 2005, American blogging software company Six Apart purchased Danga Interactive, the company that operated LiveJournal, from Fitzpatrick.

 Six Apart sold LiveJournal to Russian media company SUP Media in 2007; the service continued to operate out of the U.S. via a California-based subsidiary, LiveJournal, Inc., but began moving some operations to Russian offices in 2009.
 In December 2016, the service relocated its servers to Russia, and in April 2017, LiveJournal changed its terms of service to conform to Russian law.
 As with other social networks, a wide variety of public figures use the service, as do political pundits, who use it for political commentary, particularly in Russia, where it partners with the online newspaper Gazeta.ru.

 Features

 The unit of social networking on LiveJournal is quaternary (with four possible states of connection between one user and another).
 Two users can have no relationship, they can list each other as friends mutually, or either can "friend" the other without reciprocation.

 The term "friend" on LiveJournal is mostly a technical term, but because it is emotionally loaded for many people, there have been discussions in such LiveJournal communities as lj_dev and lj_biz as well as suggestions about whether the term should be used this way.

 A user's list of friends (friends list, often shortened to flist) will often include several communities and RSS feeds in addition to individual users.
-Generally, "friending" allows a user's friends to read protected entries and causes the friends' entries to appear on the user's "friends page."
-Friends can also be grouped together in "friends groups," allowing for more complex behavior.
+Generally, "friending" allows a user's friends to read protected entries and causes the friends' entries to appear on the user's "friends page".
+Friends can also be grouped together in "friends groups", allowing for more complex behavior.